The Lacemaker (Vermeer): Description

 "The achievement of Vermeer's maturity is complete.
 It is not open to extension: no universal style is discovered.
 We have never the sense of abundance that the characteristic jewels of his century gives us, the sense that the precious vein lies open, ready to be worked.
 There is only one 'Lacemaker': we cannot imagine another.
 It is a complete and single definition."

 The painting is often compared to a 1662 canvas by the Dutch portrait and genre painter Caspar Netscher, which is similarly contemplative in tone.

+Legacy

+Salvador Dalí admired Vermeer and painted his own version of The Lacemaker in 1955, probably on commission by Robert Lehman, and around the same time The Paranoiac-Critical Study of Vermeer’s Lacemaker.